Your membership has expired

 “HomeProGym bands were designed for portable, gym-grade strength training, and our customers’ safety is our top priority.
 When a batch-specific issue with our PowerTube 60lb and 70lb bands was brought to our attention, we moved quickly: halting sales, voluntarily filing a Section 15(b) Initial Report with the U.S. CPSC under the Fast Track Recall program, working with our manufacturer on design corrections to prevent recurrence, and contacting all affected customers with a safety notice and remedy options.”

 The set was previously available for sale on HomeProGym’s website and through Amazon.
 The company is currently updating the design for these bands and replacing what was previously a wooden bead inside the tube with a hard-plastic, cone-shaped stopper.
-CR will purchase and test these updated bands when they are available, and will publish our full ratings of resistance bands in the near future.
+CR will purchase and test these updated bands when they are available, and add the models to our ratings of resistance bands.

 Justin Krajeski